frohlich-lab/DeepMechanisticModels/README.md

-# Mechanistic Autoencoders
+# Deep Mechanistic Models

-Mechanistic Autoencoders combine a machine learning component, which learns a latent embedding of the baseline, with a mechanistic model component, which integrates prior knowledge and perturbation data.
-The machine learning component is implemented using [aesara](https://aesara.readthedocs.io) and the mechanistic component is implemented using [pysb](https://pysb.org).
+Deep Mechanistic Models combine a machine learning component, which learns a latent embedding of the baseline, with a mechanistic model component, which integrates prior knowledge and perturbation data.
+The machine learning component is implemented using [jax](https://jax.readthedocs.io/en/latest/) and the mechanistic component is implemented using [pysb](https://pysb.org).

 Training is implemented as [snakemake](https://snakemake.readthedocs.io/en/stable) workflow consisting of three steps: